 "Um... that was very kind of you," said Tiffany, but her treacherous Second Thoughts thought: And what would you have done if it had attacked us?
 She had a momentary picture of Petulia standing in front of some horrible raging thing, but it wasn't as funny as she'd first thought.
 Petulia would stand in front of it, shaking with terror, her useless amulets clattering, scared almost out of her mind... but not backing away.
 She'd thought there might be people facing something horrible here, and she'd come anyway."

-Captain Horatio Hornblower R.N., in spades.
+Horatio Hornblower, in spades.
 Every time he sends whatever ship he's on into and out of the fire, he's constantly second-guessing himself and feels like he's lying to his admiring crew because he doesn't give them any hint how honestly frightened he is of being killed or maimed.
 In one battle, an explosive lands on the deck at his feet.
 He looks down, grimaces, carefully pinches off the fuse, and disposes of the (now harmless) explosive.
 He then looks up to see that everyone else on the deck is emerging from cover and staring at him like he's 12 feet tall.
 From that day forward, his crew worships the ground he walks on, but he still thinks of himself as a coward who just did what had to be done.
 Lieutenant Hornblower, written from Bush's perspective, does have Bush privately doubt him for seeming nervous before a battle, but he's entirely satisfied of Hornblower's physical courage after his competence and clear thinking under fire saves the ship.